Universality Classes of Relativistic Fluid Dynamics: Applications: Acknowledgements

 \section{Acknowledgements}

-M.M.D. is partially supported by NSF grant DMS-2107701 and a Vanderbilt's Seeding Success Grant.
+M.M.D. is partially supported by NSF grant DMS-2107701, a Vanderbilt's Seeding Success Grant, a Chancellor's Faculty Fellowship, and DOE grant DE-SC0024711.
 L.G. is partially supported by a Vanderbilt's Seeding Success Grant.
-J.N. is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0021301.
+J.N. is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0023861.